Shelex/chapiteau/README.md

 Welcome to the chapiteau - a place where you will observe your playwright test results with blows and whistles to please your manager!

+## Demo

+There is [invite link](https://chapiteau.shelex.dev/api/teams/a6d130d8-f180-460c-ba0e-5419ddddb0cb/invite/df96f2c2-1b84-4d2e-89a1-3da0252151c1) for a demo team with some randomized data just to have an idea how it works (or not ¯\_(ツ)\_/¯).
+Only sign in via github is required.

 ## Getting Started

 -   Sign in with Github